Fitting tolerances around window and door frames, trims, and sealants

 The maximum gap permitted for openings less than 3m should be 10mm.
 For openings more than 3m, the maximum gap permitted should be 15mm.
 Please refer to the manufacturer’s guidance for further clarification.

-For gaps greater than 5mm, a backing strip should be provided behind the sealant and the sealant should have a minimum depth of 6mm.
+For all gaps greater than 5mm, a backing strip should be provided behind the sealant and the sealant should have a minimum depth of 6mm.

 - The frame surface.